sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/4_namespaces.md

     }

     if (const clang::NamespaceDecl* n = node->getNominatedNamespace()) {
+        // using namespace ...
         std::unordered_set<std::string> namespaces = extract_namespaces(n->getDeclContext());

         // extract_namespaces checks for NamespaceDecl nodes, but this node is a UsingDirectiveDecl
-        // Include it in the namespace chain namespaces.insert(n->getNameAsString());
+        // Include this namespace in the namespace chain namespaces.insert(n->getNameAsString());

         // Tokenize the node range and annotate all tokens containing namespace names